Pd678/project2/README.md

-this project is created from local storage dd
+this project is created from local storage myself prasad dhotre